NWWayward/NWWayward.github.io/_projects/Weapon.md

  - Type: Melee Piercing
  - Tags: Preparation

 Effects: Your weapon inflicts Bleed 1 whenever it deals damage.
 If the victim has an existing Bleed status, it increases that status by 1.
-This explicitly stacks with the Crank Thundering Strike (meaning it's Bleed 3, or +3, if paired with Thundering Strike).
+This explicitly stacks with Thundering Strike (meaning it's Bleed 3, or +3, if paired with Thundering Strike).

 If you're using Dual Weapons, Bloody Thorns applies to both of them; otherwise, only one weapon benefits from Bloody Thorns at a time.
 Any weapon you pick up or draw automatically benefits from Bloody Thorns.
 If holding two non-Dual weapons, you may change which one receives this technique's effects as a Speed 0 action.

 #### --( Haruichiban - First Storm of Spring )--